Skip to content

 Does resetting network settings delete my files?

-No, resetting your network settings does not delete your personal files or documents.
+No, resetting network settings does not delete personal files or documents.
 It only removes network-related information, such as saved Wi-Fi passwords, Bluetooth pairings, and VPN settings.
-Your apps and personal data remain completely safe during this process.
+Apps and personal data remain completely safe during this process.

 Why do I need to restart my PC after a network reset?

-You need to restart your PC after a network reset because Windows must fully reload your network adapter drivers, ensuring all old settings are cleared and new ones are applied correctly.
+The PC needs to restart after a network reset because Windows must fully reload network adapter drivers, ensuring all old settings clear out and new ones apply correctly.

 Was this guide helpful?